SquadcastHub/squadcasthub.github.io/pages/mydoc/statuspage.md

 ![](images/statuspage_15.png)

-## Types of StatusPage
+## Types of Status Page

-### Public StatusPage
+### Public Status Page

-Now that you are done with all the customizations, it's time to make the StatusPage `public`, so all your customers/stakeholders/members of other Teams in your Organization/end users can view it.
+Now that you are done with all the customizations, it's time to make the Status Page `public`, so all your customers/stakeholders/members of other Teams in your Organization/end users can view it.

-To make a StatusPage `public`, go to **Edit** and check the **Make Public** check box as shown below.
+To make a Status Page `public`, go to **Edit** and check the **Make Public** check box as shown below.

 ![](images/statuspage_16.png)